mastercomfig/comfig-app/src/posts/quickplay/updates.md

 ## January 20, 2025

 * Adjusted server filters and fixed some filtering bugs to improve population counts
 * Servers are no longer allowed to put tags for unrelated gamemodes in addition to the relevant one.
-Before, we only banned not having the relevant one.
+Before, we only detected not having the relevant one.
 Now, server owners cannot falsely advertise multiple gamemodes within their tags.
 Servers must advertise only the gamemode they are currently running.
+This was an oversight in the quickplay coordinator.
 * Added a tooltip listing out blocked server IDs, so users can view and report servers they have blocked for additional investigation

 ## October 5, 2024